alem-platform/sprint-js/crunch01/README.md

 - Mark the cells that have been visited (during search process with selected Algorithm) with number 2.
 - Highlight the final path once found by replacing cells with number 3
-- For checking you solution you can use ready-for-use [starting code](https://github.com/alem-platform/bootcamp-js/tree/crunch01/crunch01/maze-escape) s
+- For checking you solution you can use ready-for-use [maze-escape starting code](https://github.com/alem-platform/bootcamp-js/tree/crunch01/crunch01/maze-escape)

 ### Example